 2. In the Catholic schools of our parish we offer the sacrament of reconciliation twice a year: in Advent in preparation for Christmas and in Lent in preparation for Easter.

-3. For adults, we have two penitential celebrations: the last Sunday before Christmas and Easter at 7:00 pm.
-Each Friday evening after the 7:00 pm Mass, there is a time for adoration and reconciliation.
+3. For adults, we have two penitential celebrations during Advent and Lent.
+Each Friday evening at 6:00 pm, there is a time for reconciliation.
 On other days, reconciliation is by appointment as requested.